Get

 Cedarwood Oil and Cats

-Cedarwood is one of the few non-toxic essential oils for felines, and it’s one that seems to help reduce fleas.
-It might even help to reduce the number of ticks that outdoor cats get.
+Cedarwood is one of the few non-toxic essential oils for felines, and it seems to help reduce fleas.
+It might even reduce the number of ticks that outdoor cats get.
 The downside is that there’s a good chance your pet will hate the smell of it.
-Don’t forget, always speak to your vet before using it on your cat!
+Don’t forget to speak to your vet before using it on your cat!

-The scent of cedar is sometimes used as a cat deterrent; homeowners will place cedar chips out in their yards to keep stray felines from wandering in and causing havoc.
-Since it’s a smell that kitties don’t enjoy too much, you run the risk of your pet being upset at having the scent of cedar constantly around them.
+The scent of cedar is sometimes used as a cat deterrent; homeowners place cedar chips out in their yards to keep stray felines from wandering in and causing havoc.
+Since it’s a smell that kitties don’t enjoy too much, you risk your pet being upset at having the scent of cedar constantly around them.

 How to Use Cedarwood Oil to Kill Fleas

-Your safest bet for applying cedarwood oil to kill fleas on your cat is to buy a product that has it.
-Commercial products should have cedarwood oil in safe dosages, along with instructions on how to apply them so your pet isn’t at risk.
-Overall, it’s much safer than mixing up your own flea treatment.
-Again, check with your vet to find out if this is an appropriate product for your cat.
-Often, much more effective treatments are available, and equally safe.
+Your safest bet for applying cedarwood oil to kill fleas on your cat is to buy a product with it.
+Commercial products should have cedarwood oil in safe dosages and instructions on how to apply them so your pet isn’t at risk.
+However, most of these products are not regulated by the FDA and may have a variable degree of safety and efficacy.
+Consult with a vet before choosing any particular product.

 Unsafe Essential Oils for Cats

-You may find several other essential oils advertised as effective flea and tick control, but most essential oils will be dangerous for the cat.
+You can find several other essential oils advertised as effective flea and tick control, but most essential oils are toxic to cats.

 Just a few of the toxic essential oils include: